vertelab/odooredundancy/README.txt

     2. Odoo filestore
     3. Manually installed apt-packages
     4. Non-core odoo projects
-    5. TODO: Sync pip-installed Python modules (possible conflict with apt) from a source machine to current one.
+    5. Sync pip-installed Python modules (possible conflict with apt) from a source machine to current one.
 Postgres DB-sync is outside the scope of these scripts.